Sio Gene Therapies

-Also in 2016, Axovant partnered with the mobile rideshare service Lyft to transport patients in Alzheimer's disease studies to clinical facilities.

 In 2017, David Hung joined the company as CEO.

 In 2018, David Hung resigned and Pavan Cheruvu became the new CEO.

 In December 2018, Axovant added two gene therapy programs to treat GM1 gangliosidosis and Tay–Sachs and Sandhoff diseases.

 In June 2019, Axovant announced a strategic partnership with Yposkesi, a leading Contract Development and Manufacturing Organization, to expand Axovant's gene therapy manufacturing capacity.

 In August 2019, Axovant was preparing to report data from all three clinical-stage programs in the fourth quarter of 2019, including results from the second cohort of the AXO-LENTI-PD study and data from additional children dosed with AXO-AAV-GM1 and AXO-AAV-GM2.

 In November 2020, Axovant rebranded as Sio Gene Therapies.

+On April 5, 2023, the shareholders of Sio Gene Therapies voted to liquidate and dissolve the company.